ComputeCanada/magic_castle/docs/README.md

 To specify a different image for an instance type, use the [`image` instance attribute](#472-optional-attributes)

-**Requirements**: the operating system on the image must be from the RedHat family.
+**Requirements**: the operating system on the image must be from the Red Hat family.
 This includes CentOS (8, 9), Rocky Linux (8, 9), and AlmaLinux (8, 9).

 **Warning**: Avoid "with LVM" or "LVM-partitioned" images as Magic Castle is currently